milafrerichs/new-mila-frerichs/content/newsletter/2019-07-06-weekly-notes.md

 ## [IOP Publishing begins open data trial](https://www.miragenews.com/iop-publishing-begins-open-data-trial/)

-This is a great initiative and everyone should adopt such a policy:
+This is a great initiative, and everyone should adopt such a policy:

 > The policy requires authors to include a data availability statement with their article, indicating whether data is accessible and, if so, where it can be found and under what licensing terms.
 The policy also strongly encourages authors to share their data.